AMD Radeon RX 580 8GB Review

 Sapphire Nitro+ Radeon RX 580 Limited Edition

 The Tom's Hardware U.S. and German labs received Sapphire's Nitro+ Radeon RX 580 Limited Edition card.
 It boasts two BIOSes with different clock rates: one sets an ambitious 1450 MHz boost clock and 1411 MHz silent mode, while the other employs a 1411 MHz boost frequency and 1340 MHz silent mode.
-The latter configuration is in line with what you'll see from most other partner boards.
+All of our performance, power, temperature, and acoustic measurements are taken at the 1450 MHz setting, though that latter configuration is in line with what you'll see from most other partner boards.

 Consequently, our launch coverage of Radeon RX 580 is more a review of Sapphire's specific implementation than an evaluation of Ellesmere, revamped.
 But it should still address what AMD's "new" cards are capable of.
 Don't expect to find this board anywhere near AMD's $230 starting price.
 Rather, we're told the aggressively-overclocked model will sell for $275, making it the priciest RX 580 at launch time.

-Note: Editor's Note: While still widely sold and a reasonable buy, the RX 580 is a little long in the tooth.
-Check out our up-to-date list of the best graphics cards for more recent picks.